 Recipe and post by Mary Curnette, Nutrition Awareness Intern

-Please tell me you’ve tried lentils.
+And please tell me you’ve tried lentils.
 If not, you need to get to it.
 They’re like little baby beans of awesomeness.
-They’re packed full of protein, fiber, folate, and iron and are part of the legume family.
+They are packed full of protein, fiber, folate, and iron and are part of the legume family.

 What is a legume anyway?
 Basically it’s any veggie with a seed or pod.
 Think peas, beans, chickpeas, soybeans, and peanuts.

-Making this one is even easier, because you don’t have to wait to shake.
-The flavors of the dressing with the lentils can get even better with a day or two in the fridge.
+In this mason jar salad, the flavors of the dressing with the lentils can get even better with a day or two in the fridge.
 The other great thing about this recipe is its versatility.
 Clean out your fridge and add in whatever needs used up!
-Plus, the homemade vinaigrette recipe can be doubled or tripled for a dressing to save to use on green salads throughout the week.
+Plus, the homemade vinaigrette recipe can be doubled or tripled to use on green salads throughout the week.

 Everything is better in a mason jar right?